Click to zoom

 One hypothetical — and why it matters

-Picture a mid‑size firm using a shared procurement inbox for POs.
-An attacker uses AI to craft an invoice email referencing a recent vendor interaction and slips in a plausible invoice link.
+Picture a mid-size firm using a shared procurement inbox for POs.
+An attacker uses generative AI to craft an invoice email referencing a recent vendor interaction and slips in a plausible invoice link.
 Two staffers open it; one clicks and enters credentials.
-UEBA notices an account exporting vendor data and flags it.
+UEBA spots an account exporting vendor data and flags it.
 The incident is quarantined within 20 minutes — only a single account needs remediation.

 Conclusion: Balance automation with human readiness